gap-system/GapWWW/faq.md

 [ 82944, 82944 ]
 ```

-The automorphim group is solvable, but not nilpotent:
+The automorphism group is solvable, but not nilpotent:

 ```gap
 gap> Factors(Size(G));